EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 ---
-title: "Notes on decision tree classifiers/regressors"
+title: "Inner workings: decision trees (Part 1)"
 excerpt: "My notes on the algorithm and mathematics of decision tree classifiers and regressors."
 date: 2021-06-24
 last_modified_at: false